jennyreddish/seshat/docs/source/admin/setup/local/ubuntu.rst

 ===============================================

 .. hint::
     Local setup steps have been tested on an M1 Mac and on an Ubuntu VM running on the Mac.
-Instructions for setting up an Ubuntu VM on a Mac can be found `here <../getting-started/setup/local/macos-ubuntu.rst>`_.
+Instructions for setting up an Ubuntu VM on a Mac can be found `here <macos-ubuntu.rst>`_.

 Prerequisites